laidlaw42/gis-datasets/README.md

 ---
 ## Global

-This is a collection of international dataset sources.
-Many of the datasets for the United States of America (USA) host data for many parts of the world, particularly NASA, NOAA, and USGS.
+This is a collection of datasets from around the world.
+Many of the datasets for the USA host data for other parts of the world, particularly NASA, NOAA, and USGS.
-The subject of the datasets here are quite numerous and variable in both content type and volume, covering everything from science, technology, economics, finance, social science, and so on.
+The datasets here are quite numerous and variable in both content type and volume, covering everything from science, technology, economics, finance, social science, and more.

 - [<b>Awesome - Everything</b>](https://github.com/sindresorhus/awesome) - <i>the</i> central awesome list.
 Ctrl+F or Cmd+F will be your best friend here.
 - [<b>Awesome - Big Data</b>](https://github.com/onurakpolat/awesome-bigdata#readme/) - huge list on big data.
-- [<b>Awesome - Public Datasets</b>](https://github.com/awesomedata/awesome-public-datasets) - quite extensive list of public datasets, a very good place to start searching if the obvious aren't fruitful.
+- [<b>Awesome - Public Datasets</b>](https://github.com/awesomedata/awesome-public-datasets) - quite extensive list of public datasets, a very good place to start searching if the obvious sources aren't fruitful.
 - [Amazon Web Service (AWS) Registry of Open Data](https://registry.opendata.aws/) - discover and share datasets that are available via AWS resources (landsat, genome, weather, medical, etc.).
 - [DIVA-GIS](http://www.diva-gis.org/gdata) - global data for administrative boundaries, roads, elevation, landcover, population, climate, inland water, and gazetteer.
 - [Data Basin – Conservation Biology Institute](https://databasin.org/) - science-based mapping and analysis platform that supports learning, research, and sustainable environmental stewardship.
 - [EarthWindMap – NullSchool](https://earth.nullschool.net/) - beautiful interactive web map that depicts global wind, water, weather and climate data.
 - [Free GIS Datasets – Categorised List](http://freegisdata.rtwilson.com/) - a repository of links to weather, climate, elevation, land/ocean, geography, geology and the like.
 Quite extensive, another decent place to start searching for data.
 - [Google Earth Engine](https://developers.google.com/earth-engine/datasets/) - Earth Engine's public data archive includes more than forty years of historical imagery and scientific datasets, updated and expanded daily.
+- [GIS Geography](https://gisgeography.com/category/data-sources/) - a mixed bag of data sources, educational materials, and software.
 - [National Oceanic and Atmospheric Administration (NOAA)](https://www.ncdc.noaa.gov/data-access) - access to weather and water datasets across the USA.
 - [OneGeology – Geoscience data](http://www.onegeology.org/use/home.html) - makes data from geological data providers around the world accessible to those who would like to see and use it.
 - [Our World in Data](https://ourworldindata.org/) - research and data to make progress against the world’s largest problems.